-Although the area does not support large numbers of wildlife, desert-adapted life such as springbok, gemsbok and elephant are around.
-Nature drives in open safari vehicles explore the area and end with a picnic lunch or scenic walk, learning about the miracle of how the various plant and animals have adapted to this harsh desert life.
+Although the area does not support large wildlife numbers, desert-adapted animals such as springbok, gemsbok and elephant are around.
+Nature drives in open safari vehicles explore the area and end with a picnic lunch or scenic walk, during which guests learn how various plants and animals have adapted to their harsh desert life.

-There are numerous cultural, geographic and historical places of interest nearby - the ancient San rock art at Twylfelfontein (a World Heritage Site), the Petrified Forest, Burnt Mountain and Organ Pipes, all worth a visit.
+There are numerous cultural, geographic and historical places of interest nearby.
+The ancient San rock art at Twylfelfontein (a UNESCO World Heritage Site), the petrified forest, Burnt Mountain and Organ Pipes are all worth a visit.

-Back-of-house toursand camp chats about the Doro !Nawas Conservancy, the Damara/Nama language and traditions all offer insight into the community, while the Damara Living Museum records the traditional culture of the Damara people.
+Back-of-house tours and camp chats about the Doro !Nawas Conservancy, the Damara/Nama language and cultural traditions, all offer insight into the community, while the Damara Living Museum records the traditional culture of the Damara people.

 Scorpion night walks

 After dark, another dimension of the Namib awakes.
-These guided walks reveal some of these captivating creatures, such as scorpions which fluoresce under UV lights.
+These guided walks reveal captivating creatures such as scorpions, which fluoresce under UV light.

 There’s nothing quite like sleeping out beneath the starry skies of the Namib, lulled to sleep by the sounds and surrounds of Africa.

 Namibia is famous for its clear night skies.
-There is no light pollution and the clear night skies provide an ideal opportunity to learn about the planets and stars of the cosmos.
+There is no light pollution and the dark skies provide an ideal opportunity to learn about the planets and stars of the cosmos.

 The vast Doro !Nawas Conservancy represents some 450 members who benefit directly as shareholders.
 All camp staff are local and receive training from Wilderness Safaris.
 Doro Nawas has been carefully designed and built for minimal impact on its fragile environment.
 Showers are solar heated and there are hybrid energy and eco-friendly waste disposal systems in place.

 By road: The camp is accessible by 2WD vehicles.
-It’s about a 6-hour drive from Windhoek (440 kms).
+It’s about a six-hour drive from Windhoek (440km).

-By air: Wilderness Air Namibia operates to Doro Nawas Airstrip, from where it’s about a 10-minute road transfer to camp, depending on stops for wildlife, scenery and photos.
+By air: Wilderness Air Namibia flies to Doro Nawas Airstrip, from where it’s about a 10-minute road transfer to camp, depending on stops for wildlife, scenery and photos.

 Our Take on Doro Nawas Camp

 Its location, staff and views are fantastic.
-It’s a good base from where to explore many of Namibia’s famous sites and geographical features.
-Really remote and off the beaten track, it’s perfect for when you’re looking to get away from it all; an ideal honeymoon venue.
+It’s a good base from which to explore many of Namibia’s famous sites and geographical features.
+Really remote and off the beaten track, it’s perfect for when you’re looking to get away from it all, which makes it an ideal honeymoon venue.
 The starry sleep-outs are spectacular.